Place of safety

 Removal to a place of safety is a form of detention.
+It refers to a practice where an individual is temporarily taken to a designated location, such as a hospital, care facility, or shelter, when authorities determine that there is a risk to the individual’s health or safety, or a risk that the individual may cause harm to others.
+This intervention, is typically used in contexts such as mental health care, child protection, and immigration.

 Australia

 Queensland

 As to Queensland, see sections 25 to 27 of the Mental Health Act 1974.

 Tasmania

 As to Tasmania, see sections 99 and 100 of the Mental Health Act 1963 (No 63).